 Ascher produced, wrote and directed the drama, Del & Alex, starring Thomas Derrah and Polly Corman (broadcast

 on A&E and many European networks).
-He co-directed the feature documentary, Life and Other Anxieties with Ed Pincus; a newly restored version screened at Lincoln Center in 2012.
+He and Ed Pincus directed the feature documentary, Life and Other Anxieties; a newly restored version screened at Lincoln Center in 2012.
 He has produced and directed several pieces for PBS Newshour, films for the PBS series Art Close Up, which won and were nominated for Emmys, and an episode of the

 Emmy-nominated Postcards From Buster.